openjdk/crac/src/java.base/share/man/java.md

 `-XX:CRaCRestoreFrom=`*directory*
 :   Restores from the specified checkpoint image.

+    You can optionally pass the name of the new main class and its arguments when using this option.
+In such a case, the new main method will be invoked with the specified arguments by the thread that initiated the checkpoint, after all CRaC resources have been successfully processed.

+`-XX:+CRaCIgnoreRestoreIfUnavailable`
+:   If the checkpoint image specified for restoration is identified as being
+    unusable, continue with the normal startup instead of failing.

+    When restoring with this option, you should specify the command-line arguments for the normal startup process.
+If the restoration succeeds, they are ignored;
+    otherwise, they are used for starting up.

+    If an initial image verification passes, but restoration still fails, the JVM will not attempt to start normally.

 `-XX:CRaCMinPid=`*value*
 :   A desired minimal PID value for checkpointed process.
 Applied by the launcher,
     only on POSIX-like platforms.